jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-3-1-deployment-methods-travisci/index.md

 {{< figure src="travis-github-authorise.png" class="center" caption="Another green button?
 Why not!" alt="Screenshot of GitHub authorising Travis" >}}

-Once you've done that, you'll be redirected to your new Travis Dashboard which... is looking rather lonely {{<emoji ":frowning:" >}} - let's fix that!
+Once you've done that, you'll be redirected to your new Travis Dashboard which... is looking rather lonely :frowning: - let's fix that!

 All we've done so far is allowed Travis to reach GitHub for creating an account for us - we now need to activate GitHub Apps integration to permit it to read and write to our repositories.
 The https://travis-ci.com/account/repositories page is what you need for that - then click on the `Activate` button.